 Dairy Free Yogurt for Babies

 There are many dairy-free yogurts now available on the market.
 If your baby has a milk allergy you may be wondering if a dairy-free yogurt could be right for your baby.
 Dairy-free yogurts are made with coconut, almond, oat and soy milk.

 When choosing any yogurt (including non-dairy yogurt), read the ingredient list to minimize unnecessary additives and ensure there are no sweeteners.
 Often times, plant-based dairy alternatives have numerous additives in them so compare products at your local grocery store to find the best fit for your family and child.

 Keep in mind that the fat content of non-dairy yogurt can differ significantly.
 For example, oat milk yogurt has minimal fat and therefore may not be the best choice for young babies and toddlers.
 Almond milk yogurt such as Kite Hill can offer more fat and protein while coconut milk yogurt such as So Delicious Coconut Yogurt offers fat but not much protein.

-Best Yogurt Brands to Buy for your Baby
+Best Yogurt Brands for Baby

-There are many, many brands that would be great for your baby.
+There are many, many yogurt brands that would be great for your baby.
 These are just a few I’ve tried and that I’ve found easy to find at my local stores.